More stores shutter in Tokyo's high-end Ginza Six mall amid travel bans

 Ginza Six said on Wednesday that around 15 stores, including Italian fashion house Moschino, cosmetics brands Shiseido and Shu Uemura, as well as Salon des Parfums selling Annick Goutal and other fragrance brands, have shut in the past few days.

-The retail complex opened in 2017 with around 240 stores, mostly in the luxury category and catering heavily to foreign visitors, with a large service centre offering tax refund processing and luggage storage.
+The number of Chinese visitors had risen more than six-fold in the seven years to 2019.
+They also spent more than others, accounting for 30% of tourists but 37% of tourist spending even after a Chinese government crackdown on import and re-sale of luxury goods dampened their frantic shopping sprees for Japanese electronics and cosmetics dubbed “bakugai”, or “explosive buying”, by Japan’s media.

-Until the pandemic closed Japan off to most tourists last year, the retail complex was a symbol of the Ginza district’s revival as a popular destination for Asian tourists.
-Ginza had struggled with deflation and shoppers’ shift to other areas such as Omotesando until an inbound tourism surge in the past decade.
+Ginza Six has catered heavily to foreign visitors, with a large service centre offering tax refund processing and luggage storage in addition to a dedicated bus bay.

 Department stores in central Tokyo, heavily dependent on tourists in the past several years, have been hit particularly hard.
 Isetan Mitsukoshi Holdings’ same-store sales fell more than 30% in 2020, with sales for its Mitsukoshi Ginza store down over 50%.